lingmhuany/cloud-native-practice/README.md

 # Cloud Native Practice

 ## Introduction
 This is a group project practice of cloud native.
-We propose to refactor an attendance management system into a cloud-native application.
+We built a love word generator.

 ## CI/CD
 47.100.191.229:8000 Drone